We’d like to introduce you to our gorgeous, friendly, loyal studio dog – Brosko

 We decided to take him to a professional trainer at 12 weeks old, where he quickly obtained his Kennel Club Bronze Citizen’s Award.
 It was whilst training for his Silver that he became ill.
 After many months of tests, scans, diarrhoea, vomiting and not eating, he was eventually diagnosed with Inflammatory Bowel Disease.
 Having his condition diagnosed meant that whilst he couldn’t be treated, it did mean we could manage the issues and ultimately deal with his regular flare ups.
 However, it wasn’t until a full 2 years later that the situation improved considerably.
 Mariela discovered, after months of research, a RAW food diet that has meant no more symptoms and thankfully he has thrived.

 Aged 1 and 2, we arranged birthday parties for him.
 They were organised at the wonderful No More Kennels Hotel in Widnes, owned by Rebekah Vaughan.
 This really is a magical place for dogs to visit, both day and night.
 He had 25 friends come to play together with their owners and plenty of dog ice cream, cake and other doggie stuff were eaten!
 The event made the Liverpool Echo and even The Daily Mail and Hello magazine wanted to do a piece on him!
-For various reasons we declined.
+Whilst it could have been great PR for our Ellesmere Port Studio for various reasons we declined.

 We are very proud of Brosko as you can probably tell.
 He has a wonderful friendly manner about him.
 Whilst he does get a bit too excited in the first minute of meeting you, barks a bit, brings you a toy and then settles down.
 In all the time he has been with us, he has never shown an ounce of aggression to another person, child or even another dog.
 He has had fellow furry friends bark, growl and show teeth at him, and he doesn’t batter an eyelid – such a confident little boy.